lintje/lintje.dev/src/_posts/lintje-0-2-0.md

 layout: post
 date: 2021-07-11
 title: "Lintje 0.2.0 released!"
-description: "More rules and more checks for existing rules were added."
+description: "Lintje 0.2.0 adds more rules for the commit message body and improves the existing commit subject rules to cath more formatting issues."
 ---

 More rules and more checks for existing rules were added.